- NURS FPX 8045 Assessment 7 Conceptualizing a Potential Project

 Introduction and PICOT Question

-Falls and their management is one of the areas of focus when it comes to patient safety risks at Cleaveland Clinic.
+Falls and their management are one of the areas of focus regarding patient safety risks at Cleaveland Clinic.
 A systematic review carried out by Greeley et al. (2020) revealed that 30% or more of inpatients were identified to have fall incidences at least once during their hospital stay.

-The papers’ analyses reveal that it is necessary to develop an extensive program that will tackle aspects like environment, devices, exercises and balance in the use of video games, information, and fear factors which seem to influence falling.
-There is the potential to enhance outcomes for patients such as their safety, treatments, and reduce the costs related to falls if the Cleaveland Clinic adapts an evidence-based intervention suitably.
+The papers’ analyses reveal that it is necessary to develop an extensive program that will tackle aspects like environment, devices, exercises, and balance in the use of video games, information, and fear factors that seem to influence falling.
+There is the potential to enhance outcomes for patients such as their safety, and treatments, and reduce the costs related to falls if the Cleaveland Clinic adapts an evidence-based intervention suitably.

 Analysis and Synthesis of Research

-Scholarly studies reveal that there exists the relationship between the patient demographic factors and organizational factors and the risk of falls, therefore the need for a large scale fall prevention campaign in Cleaveland Clinic as demonstrated by the five papers.
-Subscales including the nurse staffing, the use of the fall prevention devices, and the rehabilitation environment predicts the hospital fall risk The patients’ characteristics including their age, comorbidities, functional status, mobility restrictions, and other factors can predict fall risk in addition to the subsystems noted above (Kim et al. , 2022; Kinoshita et al. , 2022; Kobayashi et al. , 2023).
+Scholarly studies reveal that there exists a relationship between the patient demographic factors and organizational factors and the risk of falls, therefore the need for a large-scale fall prevention campaign in Cleaveland Clinic is demonstrated by the five papers.
+Subscales including the nurse staffing, the use of fall prevention devices, and the rehabilitation environment predict the hospital fall risk The patients’ characteristics including their age, comorbidities, functional status, mobility restrictions, and other factors can predict fall risk in addition to the subsystems noted above (Kim et al., 2022; Kinoshita et al., 2022; Kobayashi et al., 2023).

 NURS FPX 8045 Assessment 7 Conceptualizing a Potential Project